Preparing For Your Trip

 - The Smart Traveler Enrollment Program (STEP) improves your communication with the embassy by letting them know you are there.
 The good news: we already take care of this one for you by registering all of our participants!
 (Non-U.S. citizens may wish to alert their own embassy.)

-Every trip has a designated Team Leader(s) who coordinates the specifics for each trip.
+Every trip has one or more designated Team Leaders who coordinate the specifics for each trip.
 Closed teams like churches and schools choose their own leader, while open teams are led by experienced travelers.
-When you have questions, start by asking your Team Leader — another fantastic resource as you prepare for your trip.
+When you have questions, start by asking your Team Leader.

-- The Nuts and Bolts of Global Builders Team Leadership
+- The Nuts and Bolts of Team Leadership, 2019 (Ian Burkes, Fuller Center)

 - Cultural Competency (Ashley Murray, Mercer University)

-- Team Dynamics (Wanda Smith, Fuller Center Team Leader)
+- Team Dynamics and its handout (Wanda Smith, Team Leader)